stolostron/multicluster-global-hub/README.md

 ### Multicluster Global Hub Agent
 The agent is running in the regional hub clusters.
 It is responsible to sync-up the data between the global cluster hub and the regional hub clusters.
 For instance, sync-up the managed clusters' info from the regional hub clusters to the global hub cluster and sync-up the policy or application from the global hub cluster to the regional hub clusters.

+### Multicluster Global Hub Observability
+Grafana runs on the global hub cluster, as the main service for Global Hub Observability.
+The Postgres data collected by the Global Hub Manager services as its default DataSource.
+By exposing the service via route(`multicluster-global-hub-grafana`), you can access the global hub grafana dashboards just like accessing the openshift console.

 ## Quick Start Guide

 ### Prerequisites